-This brief tutorial shows students and new users how to install Windows Subsystem for Linux 2 (WLS 2) on Windows 10 and install Ubuntu.
+This brief tutorial shows students and new users how to install Windows Subsystem for Linux (Windows Subsystem for Linux) 2 on Windows 10 and install Ubuntu.

-Back in 2017, Windows released the original WLS version.
-WLS 2 is an improvement over version 1 and comes with performance boost, full system call compatibility, and built with a new architecture and that delivers features that make WSL an amazing way to run a Linux environment in Windows.
+Back in 2017, Windows released the original WSL version.
+WSL 2 is an improvement over version 1 and comes with performance boost, full system call compatibility, and built with a new architecture and that delivers features that make WSL an amazing way to run a Linux environment in Windows.

-To install WLS 2 on Windows 10, these two requirements must be met:
+To install WSL 2 on Windows 10, these two requirements must be met:

 - Windows 10 May 2020 (2004), Windows 10 May 2019 (1903), or Windows 10 November 2019 (1909) or later